ToxicFrog/mercs-ap/doc/game-integration.md

 unlocked them.
 The `new` tag is used to display the "New!" indicator in the shop UI.
 The `tag` denotes which actual item is unlocked; see `shopdata.py` for a complete list.

-Note that the price is here and not in some master template; that means we can implement discounts (or price hikes) as we see fit.

 At `$51F47C` there is some additional metadata: